 Baking reality #1: Sometimes Snowflakes become Dinosaurs.

 This is 100% OK and even encouraged in my kitchen.
 See that green guy above?
-That was a snowflake.
-No really, it was.
-I have always struggled with sugar cookies.
-And even when I make the most time tested of recipes, such as this Sugar Cookie classic from the Joy of Baking, they turn out crazy.
-I haven’t the patience for the dough (thus my amoeba shaped cookies) or the icing (although the Royal Icing made with egg whites in the Joy of Baking recipe is awesome).
+Prior to baking, he was a snowflake.
+Historically, I have struggled with sugar cookies.
+Even when I make the most time tested of recipes, such as this Sugar Cookie classic from the Joy of Baking, I get in a rush, skip some crucial steps and they turn out a little crazy.
+I haven’t the patience for the dough chilling (thus my amoeba shaped cookies).

 What matters is the cookies TASTE good.
+Some of my most memorable baking moments are from time spent icing and decorating sugar cookies with friends.
 So what if you have prehistoric cookies for Christmas?
 As long as they taste like they were made in this century, you’re golden.
-Some of my most memorable baking moments are from time spent icing and decorating sugar cookies with friends.
-I was recently in a holiday gifts cooking class and the teacher was hyping up her next class on beautifully, perfectly iced sugar cookies.
-The cookies were AMAZING, but I hadn’t the slightest interest.
+I was recently in a holiday baking class and the teacher was publicizing up her next class on beautifully decorated, perfectly iced sugar cookies.
+After a two hour class you would go home with one perfect sugar cookie.
 My classmate turned to me and asked, “Would you rather have one beautiful cookie or a bunch of normal looking cookies?”
 The answer was obvious.
-After all, they’re all going in my belly.
+After all, they’re all going into my belly.

 Lesson 1: Work Sugar Cookie dough when it is COLD.